 - Email eLiFacultySupport@tri-c.edu or eLearning@tri-c.edu

-The College is upgrading to a newer version of Blackboard.
 When the upgrade is complete, faculty and students will not experience significant differences from the functionality and design of the current version, but the system will be operating on new hardware.
-Please take note of the following upgrade activities as we work to implement the upgrade:

-If you need assistance with Blackboard Learn, the Online Technical Support team can be reached via phone or email:
+If you need assistance with Blackboard Learn before, during, or after the upgrade, the Online Technical Support team can be reached via phone or email:

 Additionally, help documents will be available on the Online Learning pages at http://www.tri-c.edu/online-learning/elearning-technologies/index.html.